Kuwait City - Things to Do in Kuwait City in June

 Advantages

-• No crowds at major attractions - Kuwait Towers, Grand Mosque, and Souq Al-Mubarakiya are virtually empty during midday hours, perfect for uninterrupted photography
+• Zero crowds at major attractions - Kuwait Towers, Grand Mosque, and Souq Al-Mubarakiya are practically empty during morning hours.
+You'll have the Mirror House entirely to yourself for photos, and the Scientific Center's aquarium feels like a private tour.

 Considerations